 Import CSV Files to a Klaviyo List

+After you've formatted your exported data, you can import it to a list in Klaviyo.
 Some Klaviyo flows are triggered by an email address being added to a list.
 Before you begin uploading contacts to a list, make sure these related flows are turned to draft or manual mode.
-Uploading to a list with a live flow trigger will trigger the flow for uploaded users.

 Log into your Klaviyo account and navigate to Lists & Segments.
-Select the list you'd like to add your contacts to.
+Select the list where you would like to add your contacts.
 For this example, we're going to add subscribers to the Newsletter list.

 On the upper-right hand corner of your list, choose Import Contact from the Manage List dropdown.

-This is a sample field map list from a Bronto contacts import:
+This is a simple example of field mapping for a Bronto contacts import: